Understanding and Managing Ants and Plant Health

 1. Nocturnal Behaviors

-• This behavior is crucial for colony survival, enabling resource exploration with less competition.
+• This nighttime behavior is important for their survival, allowing them to explore for resources with less competition.

 Can You Hear Carpenter Ants?